Big Game Awards

 If your animal qualifies for Pope & Young, and you send in a photo copy of the final score sheet, you will receive bonus points in the amount of ½ the value of the animal.

 Any animal harvested legally and within the rules of fair chase are eligible for entry in the Bowhunter of the Year Competition.
-However, if you harvest multiple animals of the same species, you only receive points for the FIRST animal killed, even if the second animal is larger.

 Small game also counts toward Bowhunter of the Year.
 One point is allowed for each species of small game taken.